decentraland/testnet-contract-migrations/README.md

 Ganache (Local Blockchain for testing) has a chain ID of `1337`.
 If you define this chain ID, the migration will be run against a local blockchain.
 We recommend using this approach before the actual migration.

+**ORIGIN_CHAIN_ID**

+This is the identifier of the chain from which contracts will be migrated.
+It should be the identifier of the chain, not the name.
+For instance, Sepolia has a chain ID of `11155111`.
+By default it will be set to `1` (Mainnet).

 **ETHERSCAN_API_KEY**

 This key provides access to the Etherscan API, from which the origin contract data is downloaded, and where contract verifications are performed.